René Duprée: Hustle (2007–2009)

-Gougen debuted for the Japanese promotion Hustle on August 15, 2007 under the name "René Bonaparte", defeating fellow WWE alumnus Tajiri.
+Goguen debuted for the Japanese promotion Hustle on August 15, 2007, under the name "René Bonaparte", defeating fellow WWE alumnus Tajiri.
 After debuting, René became a member of President Nobuhiko Takada's Takada Monster Army thus continuing his winning streak.
 Bonaparte and Wataru wrestled their grudge match was on September 22, with the stipulation being that Wataru's wife, Eiko, was to become the wife of the winner of the match.
 Bonaparte defeated his tag team partner Sakata via disqualification, thus winning Eiko.

 After a brief hiatus, Bonaparte made his return to the promotion in January 2008 and defeated Tajiri.
 His undefeated streak came to an end on January 17, when he and Giant Vabo lost to Tajiri and Kushida.
 In July 2008, he lost the first round of the Hustle GP to Toshiaki Kawada.
 Goguen debuted a new masked gimmick, Dina Sharp, and teamed with Mighty Sharp, this gimmick didn't last long with them dropping the gimmick after only two shows.
 In April to May 2009, Bonaparte teamed with Lance Cade and stayed undefeated in tag team matches until they lost twice to Tajiri and Magnum Tokyo.
 In June, Bonaparte teamed with Travis Tomko as Armageddon, where Tomko was named Arma and Bonaparte was named Geddon.
 In July, Geddon turned on Arma and reverted to his René Bonaparte name before defeating Arma.
 Goguen wrestled his final match for Hustle on October 10, where his team lost a five-on-five tag team match.